lviens/2020_Autocorrelations/README.md

 # Python codes to compute noise autocorrelation functions (ACFs) and image the Kanto Basin, Japan

-The manuscript has been submitted for publication, a pre-print version is available here.
+The manuscript has been submitted for publication, a pre-print version is available soon.

 ## Description:
 * The **Codes** folder contains: